Big Pigeon in Southwest Iowa

 Part 3 - The Pacific Islands

-I understood better the War with Japan in the Pacific once I knew the political history of the Pacific Islands shown in the following map, islands on which so many Americans died between 1941 and 1945.
+I understood better the War with Japan in the Pacific once I knew the political history of the Pacific Islands shown in the following map, islands on which many Americans and more Japanese died between 1941 and 1945.

-For geographical and cultural considerations, these central and south Pacific islands are often divided into three regions as shown here.
+For geographical and cultural reasons, these central and south Pacific islands are often divided into three regions as shown on this map.

-For over two years starting in May 1942, most of the the War with Japan in the Pacific was fought first in the regions of Melanesia and then Micronesia.
-The Pacific War then shifted to the Philippines in October 1944 and to islands south of Japan in February 1945.
+For over two years starting in May 1942, most of the the War with Japan in the Pacific was fought, first in the regions of Melanesia and then Micronesia.
+Pacific War focus then shifted to the Philippines in October 1944 and to Iwo Jima and Okinawa south of Japan in February 1945.

-To the west of these three regions, from south to north, lie the island nations of Australia, Indonesia (formerly the Dutch Indies), The Philippines, Taiwan (formerly Formosa), and Japan.
+To the west of these three regions, from south to north, lie the island nations of Australia, Indonesia (formerly the Netherlands Indies), The Philippines, Taiwan (formerly Formosa), and Japan.

 Melanesia, Micronesia, and Polynesia